During the Creation Time, the creation ancestors travelled across the landscape. Some creation ancestors are still active today.

-Namarrgon’s story in this area is part of a longer story, covering a journey beginning on the coastline of the Coburg Peninsula and ending in a rock shelter in the sandstone country of the Arnhem Land plateau, where he remains today.
-During his travels he left his power behind at many places.
-On his last journey, when he approached the escarpment from the east, he looked over the sheer wall, then took out an eye and placed it high on the cliff at Namarrgondjahdjam (Lightning Dreaming), where it sits, waiting for the storm season.
-Lightning Dreaming can be seen from Gun-warddehwardde lookout.
+Namarrkon’s story in this area is part of a larger story.
+It covers his journey from the coastline of the Coburg Peninsula to a rock shelter in the Sandstone Country of the Arnhem Land plateau, where he remains today.
+During his travels, Namarrkon left his power behind at many places.

 The Rainbow Serpent

-The Rainbow Serpent was a major creator being.
+The Rainbow Serpent is another major creation ancestor.

-She created passages through rocks and formed waterholes in the Kakadu landscape, helping form the habitat for all beings.
-She is also part of the life cycle of plants and animals and the seasonal changes.
+She created waterholes and rock passages in the Kakadu landscape, helping form the habitat for all beings.
+She is also a part of the seasonal changes and the lifecycle of plants and animals.

-The many stories and sites associated with the Rainbow Serpent are often linked to water and places where she travelled across country, leaving behind features in the landscape.
-We believe she is still present today, resting, and should never be disturbed.
+Many of the stories and sites associated with the Rainbow Serpent are linked to water and the places where she travelled across Country creating features in the landscape.
+We believe she is still here today, resting, and should never be disturbed.

 The Kakadu National Park logo depicts the Rainbow Serpent.
 We chose it to represent our local Aboriginal people and the broader Aboriginal community.
-It symbolises cultural unity across many clans and many languages throughout our region.
-Her image is a constant reminder of her power and presence and a reminder of our obligations to care for country.
+It symbolises cultural unity across the many clans and languages in our region.